WaiYanMyintMo/vhosts-helper/readme.md

 ## Template

 The program features a very basic templating engine.
-Here's how it work
+Here's how it works

 * You have a template file, with keywords.
 * You tell the program what keywords you used, and what values to replace it with